BlueCP/IA_lab4_reducedRISCV/README.md

 C: See /testing/top.vcd for evidence of the program counter working through a set of arbitrary cases, mainly used to test the multiplexer.

+A: See /control_unit,instr_mem,sign_extend/testing/top.vcd for the testing of the control unit, instruction memory and sign extend components.

 ## Challenges encountered

 R: There were no significant challenges in testing.
 Most issues could be traced back to trivial errors by using the waveforms generated in the vcd file, and comparing them to what was expected.

 C: In the design of the problem counter I encountered no major challenges, the majority of the errors made were simple syntax errors and were easily fixed thanks to the errors thrown by verilator.

+A: A challenge I faced during the design of my three components was in the design of the instruction memory.
+Initially, I had designed this block to use word addressing, where the data width of each memory location was 32 bits.
+I had not realised that this component was required to use byte addressing, which meant the data width should be 8 bits (1 byte), and that 4 bytes should be concatentated together to form the 32-bit output.

 ## Design decisions